Astwood & Hardmead

 Waste Recycling Centres opening - clarification

-The waste recycling centres operated by Milton Keynes Council are open for ESSENTIAL waste disposal only, not general use, and are subject to a booking system.
+The waste recycling centres operated by Milton Keynes Council are subject to a booking system.
 For details please follow this link:

 https://www.milton-keynes.gov.uk/waste-recycling/community-recycling-centres-tips